stenver/wilcoxon-test/README.md

 For any suggestions, send me a message.

 #Troubleshooting
-Make sure that you have the latest version of R and Rcpp installed.
+If R cant run it - make sure that you have the latest version of R and Rcpp installed.

+In case of any errors, contact me directly.